Exemptions under the Revised Common Rule

 New Exempt Application Materials at UO

-The new Exempt Determination Application includes an initial screening section to immediately identify studies that do not otherwise qualify for exemption.
+The Exempt Determination Application includes a screening section to immediately identify studies that do not otherwise qualify for exemption.
 The investigators are prompted to identify an applicable category(ies) for exemption related to their research and are then routed to the complementary Exempt Category Worksheets to assess the specific criteria within the category for exemption.